project-chip/connectedhomeip/docs/guides/darwin.md

    or use AirDrop to transfer the profile to the iOS/iPadOS 15.6 device.
 2. Restart the device.

-### Install the Matter Profile on your Apple TV
+### Install the Matter Profile on your Apple TV or HomePod

 Note: The profile will expire automatically after some time

 1. Download the
    [profile](https://developer.apple.com/services-account/download?path=/iOS/iOS_Logs/EnableMatter.mobileconfig)
-   and install it on the the Apple TV running tvOS 15.6.
-If necessary, use [Apple Configurator 2](https://support.apple.com/guide/apple-configurator-2/connect-devices-to-your-mac-cad9d4b2211e/2.14/mac/11.3.1) to transfer the profile to the Apple TV.
+   and install it on the the Apple TV or HomePod running tvOS 15.6.
+If necessary, use
+   [Apple Configurator 2](https://support.apple.com/guide/apple-configurator-2/connect-devices-to-your-mac-cad9d4b2211e/2.14/mac/11.3.1)
+   to transfer the profile to the Apple TV or HomePod.
 2. Restart the device.

 ### Ensuring Your Matter Accessory Works with iOS/iPadOS/tvOS